御前酒蔵元

 With the team of young brewers, we, at Gozenshu Brewery, have been making untiring efforts in brewing sake combining the best of both worlds: a full-bodied-yet-clear-cut taste unique to Harada’s and modern smoothness which Maiko pursues.

 Ingredients of sake are purely rice, koji and water.
-At our brewery, we try to use locally-cropped Omachi and Yamada Nishiki rice coupled with finest ground-water from the stream of Asahi River that flows alongside Katsuyama.
+At our brewery, we try to use locally-cropped Omachi rice coupled with finest ground-water from the stream of Asahi River that flows alongside Katsuyama.

 Despite some of the process being mechanized, the brewing counts on a human hand for the most part.
 The brewery retains its remnant from its foundation in 1804.
 What haven’t changed are the serious countenances of brewers who work around the clock during the brewing season which starts in November and ends in April - all through the coldest time of the year.